-Let’s be honest, sustainability is something that we all need to embrace more, and again being honest, it’s a minefield.
-With so many issues to consider, it is really difficult to make an informed decision when purchasing fabric for sewing projects.
+Let’s be honest, sustainability is something that we all need to embrace, and yet sustainable choices can be confusing.
+With so many issues to consider, it can be really difficult to make an informed decision when purchasing fabric for sewing projects.

-So, to try and make things slightly easier, we have done a lot of research for you on which fabrics we should all try to use less of and the newer more sustainable fabrics that we should be using more of instead.
-There is some bad news, as there are barely any fabrics that get a good write up as they all have their faults, but the good news is that some do have their advantages.
+So, to try and make things slightly easier, we have researched for you which fabrics we should all try to use less, and the newer more sustainable fabrics that we should be aiming to use instead.
+We readily acknowledge that many fabrics have their faults, but the good news is that some fare better than others and we hope this guide to choosing sustainable fabric will point you in the right direction.

 Before we even begin, let us clear up what we mean by ‘sustainability’ in fabrics.
 Sustainability is measured by;